drug law offenses,

 - location (state),

 - number of persons assigned beds in relation to age and offense status (total, under 21, 21 or older, assigned a bed because of an offense, assigned a bed for other reasons).

 Section II collects individual data, including:

 - placement variables (category and level of the placing agency, length of stay), and

 - variables related to the judicial process (most serious offense charged, state or territory in which the offense was committed, court adjudication status).

 The CJRP dataset also includes Census Bureau variables indicating whether a response to a given item was imputed or not.

-Using the number of in-scope facilities as a base (i.e., able to hold juveniles overnight and held juveniles on the reference date), the CJRP facility response rate was 88.5 percent in 2001.
+Using the number of in-scope facilities (i.e., able to hold juvenile offenders over night) as a base, the CJRP facility response rate was 100 percent in 1999.